heyayush87/Food_Villa/README.md

-#Food Villa 🍴
+# Food Villa 🍴
-   A dynamic and responsive food delivery web application built using ReactJS, showcasing efficient design and functionality for modern web development.
+   • A dynamic and responsive food delivery web application built using ReactJS, showcasing efficient design and functionality for modern web development.

-#Features 🚀
+# Features 🚀
-  # Dynamic UI: Interactive and user-friendly interface built with ReactJS.
+  • Dynamic UI: Interactive and user-friendly interface built with ReactJS.
-  # Routing: Single Page Application (SPA) with React Router.
+  • Routing: Single Page Application (SPA) with React Router.
-  # Filtering and Searching: Easily find food items with advanced search and filter features.
+  • Filtering and Searching: Easily find food items with advanced search and filter features.
-  $ Asynchronous Data Fetching: Fetch and display data dynamically with optimized performance.
+  • Asynchronous Data Fetching: Fetch and display data dynamically with optimized performance.
-  # Bundling: Built using Parcel for faster development and efficient bundling.
+  • Bundling: Built using Parcel for faster development and efficient bundling.
-  # Responsive Design: Optimized for mobile and desktop views.
+  • Responsive Design: Optimized for mobile and desktop views.

   #🚀 FEATURES 🚀
  #Key Features: